 The author believes that the American nation has lost an understanding of who actually defeated the Third Reich, as Hollywood cinema instilled in her the belief that the Nazis won the USA.
 Meanwhile, most of the war, the United States did not dare to go beyond the Pacific theater of operations, while the Soviet Union was "destroyed and smashed Hitler's war machine on the Eastern Front," recalls Cohen, noting that until 80% of combat losses of the Wehrmacht had to fights with the Red army.

-"The ninth of May the Russian people paid tribute 27 millions who died in the struggle against fascism.
-At the same time the American establishment was engaged in search of "the Kremlin's puppet," and went on to criticize the Russian leadership "- the author writes.
-Cohen believes that this attitude is counterproductive Washington.
-In his opinion, Russia and the United States should put aside their differences and unite in the fight against international terrorism.
-"Like fascism in 30-e, for many Russian, he has become one of the major threats," - he points out.
-However, attempts a new "discharge" and then come up against the opposition of the American political elite.
+"On May 9, the people of Russia paid tribute to 27 millions of victims in the fight against fascism, while the American establishment was looking for" puppets of the Kremlin "and continued to criticize the Russian leadership," the author writes.
+Cohen is convinced that such a position of Washington is counterproductive.
+In his opinion, Russia and America should forget about disagreements and unite to fight international terrorism.
+"Like fascism in the 30, for many Russians it has become one of the main threats," he points out.
+However, the attempts of a new "detente" now and then come up against the opposition of the American political elite.

 "Adherents of the Cold War" in Washington do not understand that the desire to block the rapprochement between Russia and the United States may result in a full-scale confrontation, says columnist.
 "It would be better if they went to Moscow and would be celebrated there on Victory Day over Nazi Germany" - sums up Cohen.